MJB-code6/SkyPort/README.md

 ## skyport.cache(*jsonFile*)

-> *Include in file that you won’t cache, like index.html.*
+> *Include in a script tag on your homepage, or call from a file that you won’t cache.*

 #####Benefits: